Digitisation and healthcare: steps for ensuring equity of access to resources for better health

 The shift towards digitisation in healthcare

 Healthcare services in the UK are increasingly digitised, accelerated by the Covid-19 pandemic.
-In primary care - the first point of access to healthcare for most - the ‘digital front door’ is becoming the norm.
+In primary care - the first point of access to healthcare for most - the NHS App as the ‘digital front door’ is increasingly promoted.

-As part of our Digital Futures for Good conversation series, the recent discussion on digitisation and healthcare highlighted how digital shapes access to health services, with implications for who does and doesn’t benefit from care and better health.
+As part of our Digital Futures for Good conversation series, the recent discussion on digital transformation and healthcare highlighted how digital shapes access to health services, with implications for who does and doesn’t benefit from care and better health.

 Digitisation leads to unequal access to care